oehrlis/o-db-docker/lab/ex14/1x14en-Exercise.md

 Additional task and further considerations:

-- Individual preparations of the environment
-- Add SSH key exchange
-- create aliases for folder and commands.
+- Individual preparations like SSH key exchange, create aliases etc.
-- start a own folder where you can add you notes

 **Prerequisites:**  For this exercise, the following requirements must be met: